 “The event of the evening came with bassist Randy Meisner’s stunning vocalization of ‘Take It To The Limit’.
 In addition to sing-along support from the total audience, he received a standing ovation after each chorus.”Record World magazine – Apr.
 23, 1977

-There was an elaborate party for the Eagles at the Penn Plaza Club after the concert.
+There was an elaborate party for the Eagles (with an eagle ice sculpture) at the Penn Plaza Club after the concert.
 It was hosted by Elektra/Asylum, and photos are below.
 The label submitted a list of 39 journalists to be be invited to the party, but the Eagles rejected all but four of those invitations.

 There were several New York and eastern US concerts in March 1977.
 Then in April and May they were off to England, Scotland, Germany, Netherlands, and Sweden.